Embird Embroidery Software

 Create new folder "Flowers"

-7 - The new folder "Flowers" is selected now and it is empty.
-Make sure that the "All Embroidery Files" option is chosen in "Filter:" box (arrow 1 in Picture No. 5).
+7 - The new folder "Flowers" is now selected and is empty.
+Make sure that the "All Embroidery Files" option is chosen in the "Filter:" box (arrow 1 in Picture No. 5).

-8 - Click "Paste shortcuts" button to create shortcuts to files in clipboard (arrow 2 in Picture No. 5).
+8 - Click the "Paste shortcuts" button to create shortcuts to the files in the clipboard (arrow 2 in Picture No. 5).

 5. Paste shortcuts to files in clipboard